tessgi/TSSCWebsite/content/news/tess-spnews-Mar11-2025.md

 Welcome TESS followers to this special news bulletin.

 In every TESS Cycle specific targets will automatically receive 2-min cadence observations.

-With Cycle 8 proposals due in just over two weeks, **March 27th**, we have decided to provide this [target list](/data/Cycle8_visibility.csv) in advance.
+Cycle 8 proposals are due in just over two weeks, **March 27th**, as such we are providing the [pre-selected target list](/data/Cycle8_visibility.csv) for reference.

+Proposals utilizing these targets are still encouraged, and may be submitted and selected for funding.

-Proposers can still ask to observe these objects with the higher 20-second cadence observations, and include them in their overall science goals.
+Proposers may also ask to observe these objects with the higher 20-second cadence, and include them in their overall science goals.

-Proposals utilizing only targets from this list may still be submitted and selected for funding" Happy writing.
+Happy writing.